 If you die before taking your AVC plan, it will be paid as a lump sum.
-Your AVC provider will pay the amount due to your LGPS administering authority who will then make payment in accordance with the Scheme rules.
+Your AVC provider will pay the amount due to your LGPS pension fund who will then pay it in line with the Scheme rules.